All Products

 New

-With Bearer authentication, you configure an access token for the function in the Function Compute console.
-Clients must include this token in the Authorization header when making requests.
+In Bearer authentication, you configure the token information that is allowed to access the function in the Function Compute console.
+When a client initiates a request, it carries a valid token in the Authorization header.
 The function can be accessed only if the token in the request matches the token configured on the trigger.

 April 2025